Ironwood Forest National Monument

 Ironwood Forest National Monument is located in the Sonoran Desert of Arizona.
 Created by Bill Clinton by Presidential Proclamation 7320 on June 9, 2000, the monument is managed by the Bureau of Land Management, an agency within the United States Department of the Interior.
 The monument covers 129,055 acres, of which 59,573 acres are non-federal and include private land holdings and Arizona State School Trust lands.

-A significant concentration of ironwood (also known as desert ironwood, Olneya tesota) trees is found in the monument, along with two federally recognized endangered animal and plant species.
+A significant concentration of ironwood (also known as desert ironwood, Olneya tesota) trees are found in the monument, along with two federally recognized endangered animal and plant species.
 More than 200 Hohokam archaeological sites have been identified in the monument, dated between 600 and 1450.

 Flora and fauna

 Flora

 An array of flora are present in the Ironwood Forest National Monument.
 The lower elevations are in the Sonoran Desert ecoregion.
 One of the notable trees native here is the elephant tree (Bursera microphylla).
 Small populations of the endangered Nichols turk's head cactus, although not found among ironwood trees, occur in very localized limestone-rich areas within the monument.